 Connecting to local database servers can be challenging because on-premise databases are usually behind a restrictive firewall and/or have no dedicated external IPs.
 Skyvia allows connecting to these servers in two ways:

 - Direct connections.
 Skyvia connects to the database server directly.
 This requires database servers to be available from the Internet.
-You may need to configure port forwarding if the server does not have a dedicated external IP and add Skyvia’s IP () to the Firewall access rules.
-See How to Configure Local Database Server to Access It from Skyvia.
+You may need to configure port forwarding if the server does not have a dedicated external IP and add Skyvia’s IPs to the Firewall access rules.
+See Skyvia IPs and more information in the How to Configure Local Database Server to Access It from Skyvia topic.

 - Agent connections.
 Skyvia connects to the database server via a secure Agent application.
 You create an Agent, download and install the Agent application on a computer that has both Internet access and access to the database server, and create Agent connections.
 Data is securely transmitted between the Agent and Skyvia in an encrypted form, and it doesn’t require a dedicated external IP or port and usually does not require additional firewall configuration.
 Agent also often provides better performance for querying local databases because of protocol optimizations.